 You may think that because you've got a strong and capable IT department that they will be able to turn their skills to programming.
 Whilst it's true, of course, that you and members of your workforce are intelligent people who are in possession of more than enough ability to learn pretty much anything you put your minds to, computer programming is a difficult skill that trained engineers have dedicated years of their life perfecting.

 As such, whilst it may be possible to learn the basics quite quickly, the basics are not going to be anywhere near enough to first build and then run and maintain an application in the long term.
-Indeed, even in order to learn the basics, you will have to invest time, money and resources into some pretty heavy training — watching a few how-to tutorials on YouTube or downloading a free eBook off a website is not going to be enough.
+Even in order to learn the basics, you will have to invest time, money and resources into some pretty heavy training – watching a few how-to tutorials on YouTube or downloading a free eBook off a website is not going to be enough.

 Native or web app?
 What about cross-platform functionality?
 And what technology do I even need to build my software?

 Following on from the above point, the learning curve gets steeper the further you investigate into DIY development.
 Will you need your application to work on a specific platform for either your customers or employees?
 If so, is it iOS, Windows, Android, or any other?
-Indeed, you may very well need cross-platform functionality – so how do you go about that?
+You may very well need cross-platform functionality – so how do you go about that?

 Perhaps it's a web application that you're considering.
 If so, then you need to realise that building a responsive web app that will run beautifully on any browser is not simple by any stretch of the imagination.

 Furthermore, you will have to consider the most appropriate technology to use to build your application – and there are dozens, each with their own learning curves.
 HTML5, Java, C++, Objective C, Swift… the list goes on.
-True, you won’t have to learn every single programming language for the purposes of building a single application.
-But if you’re approaching the task as a complete novice, then just knowing which one (or two) you will need to learn will require some pretty heavy investment in research in the first place.
+True, you won't have to learn every single programming language for the purposes of building a single application.
+But if you're approaching the task as a complete novice, then just knowing which one (or two) you will need to learn will require some pretty heavy investment in research in the first place.
 But even with this, your inexperience will put you at risk of making the wrong decision.
-If this happens, it’s very likely that you will at some point discover some limitations to the technology perhaps months down the line, which will thusly bring your project to a grinding halt.
-Indeed, you may have to scrap it, and either start again or hire in developers like you perhaps should have done in the first place.
+If this happens, it's very likely that you will at some point discover some limitations to the technology perhaps months down the line, which will thusly bring your project to a grinding halt.
+You may have to scrap it, and either start again or hire in developers like you perhaps should have done in the first place.